10 Antioxidant-Rich Foods to Protect Your Body

-Antioxidants have been frequently discussed in recent years for their ability to improve a person's health, like providing protection against free radicals.
-The harmful effects of free radicals include the damage they can do to cell membranes and DNA, which contributes to cancer and other diseases.
-Free radicals are found everywhere, including the environment and in certain foods, such as those that are fried.
+In recent years, antioxidants have been frequently discussed for their ability to improve people's health by protecting against free radicals — unstable molecules that can hurt the cells throughout your body.
+The harmful effects of free radicals include the damage they can do to cell membranes and your DNA, contributing to cancer and other diseases.
+Free radicals are found everywhere, including in the environment and certain foods, such as fried ones.

-Eating foods rich in antioxidants may combat free radicals and make them harmless by breaking their molecular structure down.
+Eating foods rich in antioxidants may combat free radicals and make them harmless by breaking down their molecular structure.
 There are dozens of different forms of antioxidants.
-Some of the most common antioxidants found in foods include vitamins A, C and E, selenium, beta carotene and lutein.
-Incorporating more foods rich in antioxidants is beneficial to overall health and can be done easily.
+Some of the most common antioxidants found in foods include vitamins A, C and E, along with selenium, beta carotene and lutein.
+Incorporating more foods into your diet that are rich in antioxidants is beneficial to your overall health — and the changes are easy to make.
 Below are 10 antioxidant-rich foods to get you started.